-Sustainability is a double-edged sword, and it sometimes allows manufacturers to use animal products to make them more easily biodegradable.
-This is why many “sustainable” toothbrushes use bristles made out of pig hairs.
+Sustainability is a double-edged sword, since it sometimes allows manufacturers to use animal products to make them more easily biodegradable.
+This is why many “sustainable” toothbrushes use bristles made out of pig hair.
 If you’re looking for vegan-friendly options, we have our very own bamboo toothbrushes!

 This one might be surprising to many people!
 Cards are sometimes coated with stearic acid to make them smoother and reduce static, so they can ‘fan’ easier.

 It won’t be surprising to many people that candles may contain beeswax.
 Once again, it’s seen as more eco-friendly than paraffin, but it’s also very harmful to bees!
 Soy wax candles are the best alternative for both the environment and the animals.
 You can check out our all-natural vegan candles over here.